 - Select clothing stores

 This card also earns an unlimited 5% back on eligible travel purchases and 2% back at grocery stores, gas stations and EV charging stations, and restaurants.
 All non-bonus spending earns 1% back.
+There’s also a great US Bank checking account that pairs nicely with their credit card.

 Additionally, this card has no annual fee, but you must enroll quarterly for the bonus categories.